Job title:

 His teaching explores the interrelationship between theory and practice, examining how diverse artistic mediums can inspire innovative approaches to filmmaking.
 His teaching philosophy emphasises curiosity and receptivity, and advocates for environmentally sustainable and creatively adventurous methodologies that challenge conventional audio-visual language.

 Outside of ECA, Scott provides mentorship and consultation for filmmakers and artists internationally at various stages of career development.
 He has served as a mentor for Film London's FLAMIN Fellowship programme and L'Alternativa Professionals at the Centre of Contemporary Culture Barcelona, advising emerging filmmakers through all stages of film development.
-He has delivered workshops and masterclasses at international arts organisations, film festivals and universities, including Stavanger Art Museum Norway, Centre of Contemporary Culture Barcelona, Lago Film Fest Italy, Academic Film Centre Belgrade, University of Montreal, and National Institute of Technology Durgapur.
+He has delivered workshops and masterclasses at international arts organisations, film festivals and universities, including Stavanger Art Museum Norway, Centre of Contemporary Culture Barcelona, Lago Film Fest Italy, Academy of Media Arts Cologne, Academic Film Centre Belgrade, University of Montreal, and National Institute of Technology Durgapur.

 He has taught Film, Television and Visual Arts internationally from foundation to doctorate level at institutions including Falmouth University, Winchester School of Art, American University of Paris, Karlsruhe University of Arts and Design Germany, and University of Chile.